4.1. Recommended PPE

 - Ensure the head straps and respirator edges around the facial seal are not twisted, wrinkled, or folded.

 - Check that the respirator has a negative pressure seal by covering the respirator with both hands and inhaling sharply.
 If the respirator is not drawn in towards the face, or if air leaks around the face seal, readjust the respirator.

 Always refer to the manufacturer’s instructions for fit checking each brand or type of P2/N95 respirator.

 Selection of respirators

 Respirators used for HCW protection must be registered with the Therapeutic Goods Administration (TGA) as medical devices for use in health care, surgery, clinical or medical settings.
 This can be confirmed by checking the TGA Australian Register of Therapeutic Goods (ARTG) listing.
 TGA registered devices have a 6-digit Australian Register of Therapeutic Goods (ARTG) reference number and a GMDN code which identifies if it is registered for HCW use or use by the public.
-See 'TGA listed respirators' in References under section 8.3.
+See 'TGA listed respirators' in under section 8.3.